Program overview

 Graduates of the Honours Bachelor of Communications & Media program can pursue a wide range of career opportunities in Canada, including:

-• Communications Specialist: Develop and implement communication strategies for organizations to enhance their public image.
+• Communications Specialist: Develop and implement communication strategies for organizations.

-• Marketing Communications Coordinator: Assist in creating marketing campaigns and managing communication efforts to promote products or services.
+• Marketing Communications Coordinator: Manage marketing campaigns and coordinate communication efforts.

-• Public Relations Coordinator: Manage media relations and public image for clients, ensuring effective communication with the public.
+• Public Relations Coordinator: Handle media relations and public image for clients or organizations.

-• Digital Content Specialist: Create and manage content for digital platforms, focusing on engaging audiences through various online channels.
+• Digital Content Specialist: Create and manage content for digital platforms, enhancing online presence.

-• Social Media Specialist: Develop and execute social media strategies to enhance brand presence and engage with target audiences.
+• Social Media Specialist: Manage social media accounts and develop strategies to engage audiences.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.